openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

    Congratulations!
 You have finished installing OpenVINO Runtime.

-Compiling with OpenVINO™ Runtime from Conda-Forge
+Compiling with OpenVINO Runtime from Conda-Forge
 ###########################################################

 When linking OpenVINO™ libraries from Conda, ensure you have the necessary Conda compilers installed.